-- Where Do JADE Methods Execute?
+- Where Do Jade Methods Execute?

 - Common Caches

 - Tools

 - Less Is More

-Where Do JADE Methods Execute?
+Where Do Jade Methods Execute?

-JADE methods execute only in JADE nodes.
-A JADE node is the fundamental building block of JADE's distributed architecture.
-Each node contains the JADE Object Manager (JOM), the JADE Interpreter, various caches, and one or more JADE processes.
+Jade methods execute only in Jade nodes.
+A Jade node is the fundamental building block of Jade's distributed architecture.
+Each node contains the Jade Object Manager (JOM), the Jade Interpreter, various caches, and one or more Jade processes.

-Note The JADE thin client is not a JADE node; JADE methods do not execute there, although a great deal of effort has been expended to make it look as though they do.
+Note The Jade thin client is not a Jade node; Jade methods do not execute there, although a great deal of effort has been expended to make it look as though they do.

-In most production systems, there is one database server node (jadrap.exe), one or more application server nodes (jadapp.exe), and one or more fat/standard client nodes (jade.exe) for background processing, Web services, or HTML forms.
+In most production systems, there is one database server node (jadrap.exe, jadrapb.exe, or jadserv.exe), one or more application server nodes (jadapp.exe or jadappb.exe), and one or more fat/standard client nodes (jade.exe) for background processing, web services, or HTML forms.